 Make It a Habit – If you aren’t used to hopping in photos, it will take some time to make this a regular practice.
 It takes a conscious effort to remember to turn the camera over to someone else once in a while, but it’s worth it!

-Even if it’s uncomfortable at first, try to make it a habit to hand your camera to someone else, use your self timer, or even take a mom-and-me selfie with your phone.
-Make a goal for yourself to get in a certain number of photos a week, month, or year and go from there!
+Even if it’s uncomfortable at first, try to make it a habit to hand your camera to someone else, use your self-timer, or even take a mom-and-me selfie with your phone.
+Make a goal for yourself to get in a certain number of photos a week, month, or year, and go from there!

 Keep It Fun – I am always looking for ways to make taking photos fun for my kids.
 When they associate taking photos with fun experiences, they’re much more willing to cooperate when I want to take their picture.
-Getting in photos isn’t just about the end results (a photo with you in it), it’s about being involved in the photo taking process WITH your loved ones, not just taking photos OF them.
+Getting in photos isn’t just about the end results (a photo with you in it); it’s about being involved in the photo-taking process WITH your loved ones, not just taking photos OF them.
 Being silly, playing, and getting some photos in the process makes it fun for everyone.

 Get Creative – Not feeling inspired to jump into a photo quite yet?
 Try getting creative with ways to acknowledge the fact that you were there, without actually having to be photo-ready.
 There are many times throughout the day when my hair isn’t done or I’m still in my PJ’s or I just don’t feel like being in a photo, but special moments don’t wait to happen when I’m at my best.
-No need to avoid the photo situation all together!
+No need to avoid the photo situation altogether!
 Simply crop some of yourself out, or snap an image of your shadows or a blurred reflection.